ellidena/oil-pastel-color-explorer/README.md

 - View all colors
 - Browse by value groups
   (Colors are grouped by subjective lightness/darkness based on real swatches)
-- Generate a random four‑color challenge
+- Generate a random four‑color set
   (Generates four random colors (excluding white, Payne’s grey, Mars black, and black) and displays them from lightest to darkest)
-- Clean, responsive layout

 ## How to run